On efforts to decouple early universe cosmology and quantum gravity phenomenology: Information couriers in spacetime

 A further assumption undergirding the bouncing cosmologies diagrammed in \citep{ijjas2018bouncing} is therefore that there is a global well-behavedness between the coarse-grained metric structure of the bouncing cosmology depicted in the diagram and the micro-causal structure of the physics that is relevant quasi-locally throughout, and in particular through the bounce.
 Without such an assumption, those communication channels that are taken to classically permit a courier's safe passage through the bounce in the effective description need not hug the paths that the information couriers are ultimately compelled to follow.

 On this matter, it is important to note that, conceivably, certain classical spacetime descriptions taken as correct to leading order locally with respect to the as-yet unknown theory of quantum gravity (i.e. as a matter of dynamics) may nonetheless violate this global assumption.
-(So, it is not the mere demonstration that cosmic history is always locally at energy scales well below the Planck-scale that renders the bouncing cosmologies considered by \citep{ijjas2018bouncing} satisfying resolutions to the standard model Big Bang.)
-As a cheap example, consider the following spacetime construction, where coarse-graining procedures obscure the presence of Cauchy horizons.
+And so, it is not the mere demonstration that cosmic history is always locally at energy scales well below the Planck-scale that renders the bouncing cosmologies considered by \citep{ijjas2018bouncing} satisfying resolutions to the standard model Big Bang.
+As a cheap example, consider the following spacetime construction, where coarse-graining procedures obscure the presence of Cauchy horizons in spacetimes with otherwise non-pathological global structure.